flammie/flammie.github.io/contact.markdown

 conversation and if people *inline post* all, it's easy to follow, but that's a lost battle now I suppose.

+## Note about messengers and social media and notifications

+I do not have my mobile phone on me at all times and I have disabled **all** notifications.
+I read my messages when I get to them, I will not be interrupted by a telephone.
+It may take several days for me to notice a message in Signal, WhatsApp, Telegram or Facebook Messgenger.

 <!-- vim: set ft=markdown -->